GroovyCarrot/hhvm-event-dispatcher/README.md

         'process_order',
         // Synchronous task groups will propagate the event to the subtasks in order.
 Event propagation can
         // be stopped by any of the subtasks, which then triggers the propagation-stopped tasks instead.
+        // None of these tasks will prevent other tasks outside of this group from running however.
         SynchronousTaskGroup::newGroup()
             ->addTask(new ProcessPaymentTask(), 0)
             ->addTask(new WarehouseDispatchTask(), 1)